siddy81/Siddys-Shelly-Smart-Home/docker/readme.md

     * `ADMIN_USER` / `ADMIN_PASSWORD` – SSH login to the container
     * `GRAFANA_ADMIN_USER` / `GRAFANA_ADMIN_PASSWORD` – Grafana admin account
    Default values are defined in the `Dockerfile` and can be overridden when starting the container.
-3. On first start the database `shelly_mqqt_db` is created automatically for Telegraf.
+3. On first start the database `shelly_mqtt_db` is created automatically for Telegraf.

 ### Default Credentials